-These conditions can only exist if the civil society is really able to take part into the governance of nuclear activities.
-The vigilance of the civil society is not only requested at local and national levels but also at the European level where regulators, operators and experts already cooperate intensively.
+In this societal oversight, civil society plays a pivotal role, and needs to be able to take part in the governance of nuclear activities on all levels.
+The vigilance of and interaction with civil society is not only requested at local and national levels but also at the European level where regulators, operators and experts already cooperate intensively.
 Nuclear transparency is widely seen as essential, but in reality a vulnerable part of decision processes concerning nuclear issues.

-NTW offers counter-expertise essential for safety issues as well as for the protection of the environment.
-It deals with all the activities of the nuclear cycle: outsourcing, plant lifetime extension, nuclear emergency preparedness and response, safety costs, nuclear waste management… Its first working group is dealing with emergency preparedness and response.
-A report will be published at the end of 2014 after the organization of roundtables all over Europe with local key actors.
-A new NTW’s cluster will be created soon to tackle the issue of nuclear waste.
-Finally, a new line of work on the ageing of nuclear power plants and lifetime extension is under investigation.
+NTW offers counter-expertise that is essential for safety issues as well as for the protection of the environment.
+It deals with all the activities of the nuclear chain: outsourcing, plant lifetime extension, new nuclear construction, nuclear emergency preparedness and response, safety costs, nuclear waste management, and more.
+Its working groups deal with emergency preparedness and response, radioactive waste, and ageing nuclear reactors.
+NTW organises round tables, brings together specialists, authorities and lay-people, reports civil society concerns on European and national level.

-The European Network Nuclear Transparency Watch has been launched in 2013 after a NTW MEP call from different political parties for “a watch about nuclear transparency”, following the disaster of Fukushima.
-On November 7th, 2013, the network was offcially created with the election of a management board and of the Chair Michèle Rivasi, Member of the European Parliament (Greens/EFA).
+The European network Nuclear Transparency Watch was launched in 2013 after a call from different political groups from the European Parliament for “a watch on nuclear transparency”, following the nuclear disaster at Fukushima.
+On 7 November 2013, the network was officially created with the election of a management board and its first chair Michèle Rivasi, Member of the European Parliament (Greens/EFA).
 Members include NGOs, academics, consultants, national and European parliamentarians, civil society experts and active citizens.